Sometimes good intentions have unintended consequences

-Every day you work to relieve your patients’ pain while managing risks, especially following surgery.
-Balancing the risks and benefits of opioids can be challenging.
+Every day you work to provide relief for your patients’ pain while managing risks.
+Balancing the risks and benefits of all pain treatment options can be challenging, especially when managing pain after surgery.

-Help patients manage pain with a multimodal plan
+Help patients managing pain with a multimodal plan

-Almost 80% of patients want non-opioid options to treat pain, but fewer than 1 out of 4 discuss this with their healthcare professional.2* Support your patients with a multimodal pain management plan to reduce the unintended consequences of opioids.
-A multimodal pain management plan can include multiple medications and techniques, including opioid, non-opioid (prescription or OTCs), and topical medications, as well as nonpharmacologic therapies.1
+Support your patients with a personalized, multimodal pain management plan that can include multiple medications and techniques, including opioid, non-opioid (prescription or OTCs), and topical medications, as well as nonpharmacologic therapies.

 Keep multimodal analgesia reminders on hand when creating pain management plans with your patients.